lenduracapital/LenduraCapital/replit.md

   * Changed "Get Approved in 24 Hours" buttons to "Contact Us" linking to contact page on SEO and Web Development page
   * Completely redesigned Information Needed and Minimum Qualifications sections with clean, compact horizontal layout positioned on the left with minimal spacing
   * Updated working capital section text to more compelling copy: "Frustrated by funding delays?
 Connect one-on-one with a dedicated specialist..."
+  * Replaced all fake testimonials on More Testimonials page with authentic-sounding client stories featuring realistic business challenges
   * Refined overlay text size and removed "outdated payroll systems" reference for better alignment
 ```